Active Disturbance Rejection Control (ADRC) Toolbox for MATLAB/Simulink: Validation

-In case of this example, the control objective is to adjust both heaters power outputs $u_{1/2}$ and transfer the thermal energy from the heaters to the temperature sensors to make $T_{1/2}$ keep desired temperature set-points $x_{d1/d2}$, despite the parametric uncertainty of the system model and sensor noise.
+In this example, the control objective is to adjust both heater power outputs $u_{1/2}$ and transfer the thermal energy from the heaters to the temperature sensors to ensure that $T_{1/2}$ maintains the desired temperature set points $x_{d1/d2}$, despite the parametric uncertainty of the system model and sensor noise.

-The block diagram of the implemented ADRC-based system in MATLAB\slash Simulink is seen in Fig.~\ref{fig:example5}.
-One can notice that in the performed example heaters as treated as two independent systems.
-The equations~\eqref{eq:originalDynamics} are therefore derived independently for each degree-of-freedom of the system~\eqref{eq:TCLabModelTITO}.
-Consequently, two ADRC function blocks are used, each for governing one input-to-output channel of the system.
-In such configuration, the unmodeled influence of the cross-couplings is treated as part of the system total disturbance.
+The block diagram of the implemented ADRC-based system in MATLAB\slash Simulink is shown in Fig.~\ref{fig:example5}.
+One can see that in the performed example, the heaters are treated as two independent systems.
+The equations~\eqref{eq:originalDynamics} are therefore derived independently for each degree of freedom of the system~\eqref{eq:TCLabModelTITO}.
+Consequently, two ADRC function blocks are used, each to govern one input-to-output channel of the system.
+In such a configuration, the unmodelled influence of the cross-couplings is treated as part of the total disturbance of the system.